Individual Stocks vs Index Funds (Pros And Cons)

 Conclusion

-You now know the differences between individual stocks vs index funds.
+You now know how individual stocks differ from index funds.
 Now you have to decide which option is best for you.

 Dollar-cost averaging into index funds is an easy and passive way to invest.

-Pick stocks if you enjoy researching companies, finding patterns, and closely following the market.
+Pick stocks if you enjoy researching companies, finding patterns, and following the stock market closely.

 Pick index funds if you don’t have time to do your homework.